alphagov/government-service-design-manual/guides-and-toolkits/communications/channelshiftstrategies.md

 ---
 layout: gsdm
+title: Channel shift
-title: Drawing up a channel shift strategy
+subtitle: How to draw up a channel shift strategy for your service
 section: guidance
-subsection: Communications
+audience:
+  primary: service-manager
 status: draft
 ---